Eating Out When You Have Diabetes

 - Go light on buns and crusts.
 Choose thin-crust pizza over the deep-dish pie and skip double burgers and extra-long hot dogs to keep carb intake under control.
 And keep in mind that English muffins, bread, and small buns often contain fewer calories and fat than croissants and biscuits.

 The same tips apply to eating at your school cafeteria.
 To be a healthy eater at school, make sure you pick a variety of healthy foods and stop to think about when you're getting full.

 What Should I Bring With Me?

-When you go out to eat, you should bring the things you take with you everywhere, like testing supplies, snacks, and medications.
-A quick-reference guide to food content and portions can make choosing healthy foods a little easier.
-(If you don't have one, you can get one from your doctor or dietitian.)
+When you go out to eat, bring the things you take with you everywhere, like testing supplies, snacks, and medicines.
+A quick-reference guide to food content and portions can make choosing healthy foods a little easier — ask your doctor or dietitian for one of these booklets.
+Or use your smartphone to pull up one of the many nutrition apps or websites.
 If you use things like artificial sweeteners or fat-free spreads, bring them along, too.

 If you take insulin, there's no need to stay home if you have to eat later than usual — in most cases you can just make a few simple adjustments to your medicine schedule.

 Do you have questions about how to make eating out even easier?
 Talk to your doctor or dietitian.